ash/raku-course/docs/README.md

 New exercises and quizzes may appear in the already published topics, as well as the theoretical parts can be slightly modified to achieve the best flow of the course.

-The course is currently hosted as GitHub Pages at the following address: [ash.github.io/raku-course](https://ash.github.io/raku-course/).
+The course is currently hosted as GitHub Pages at the following address: [course.raku.online](https://course.raku.online/).

+## Prerequisites

+To follow the course and run exercises, you need to have a working compiler.
+There are a number of options:

+* Install the Rakudo compiler or the Rakudo Star package or
+* Use online services or
+* Use docker containers

+The different installation options are described at the beginning of the first part.

 ## About the author